claudiu-cristea/cas/README.md

 of this topic to help further.

 ## Proxy
-Initializing a cas client as a proxy allows the client to make web service calls to other sites or web pages that are protected by cas authentication.
+Initializing a CAS client as a proxy allows the client to make web service calls to other sites or web pages that are protected by cas authentication.
 It is often used in portal applications allowing the portal product to get personalized or secure content from other products participating in single